mattwala/gigaqbx-ts-paper-code/README.md

 experimental outputs, respectively.
 Pass the `--help` option for more documentation and the list of available experiments.

-The `raw-data` directory is written to by `generate-data.py` and holds experimental outputs.
+The `params`, `raw-data` and `raw-data-bvp` directories are written to by `generate-data.py` and hold experimental outputs and computed parameters.
 The `out` directory contains generated figures and tables and is written to by `generate-figures-and-tables.py`.

 To regenerate all outputs from the data that is already in the `raw-data` directory, run
 ```
 ./generate-figures-and-tables.py --all
 make -f makefile.summary
 ```

+Figure 10, unlike the rest of the figures, is generated using Paraview (which is not installed by the installation script).
+The provided file `plane-workflow.pvsm` was tested on Paraview 5.5.2.

 To run an individual experiment or to regenerate the data for a single experiments, supply the command line option `-x experiment-name`.
-For instance, to regenerate the results for the `bvp` experiment, run
+For instance, to regenerate the results for the `plane-bvp` experiment, run
 ```
-./generate-data.py -x bvp
+./generate-data.py -x plane-bvp
-./generate-figures-and-tables.py -x bvp
 ```

 ## Contents